Dialog FIR Decimation

 -

 Enforce single-rate processing, then the input and output data of the block have the same sampling rate.
-To thin out the output data while maintaining the sampling rate of the input data, the block recalculates the data in each input data column so that the size of the output data frame has an upper boundceil( ), where — the size of the input data frame, and — the decimation coefficient specified in the Decimation factor parameter.
+To thin out the output data while maintaining the sampling rate of the input data, the block recalculates the data in each input data column so that the size of the output data frame has an upper bound. , where — the size of the input data frame, and — the decimation coefficient specified in the parameter Decimation factor.In this mode, if the signal has a fixed size (the frame size does not change during simulation) and the checkbox is selected Allow arbitrary frame length for fixed-size input signals, then the size of the input frame can be arbitrary and does not have to be a multiple of the decimation factor.
+If the check box Allow arbitrary frame length for fixed-size input signals If not set, the input frame size must be a multiple of the decimation factor.

-If the Allow arbitrary frame length for fixed-size input signals checkbox is selected |
+If the check box is selected Allow arbitrary frame length for fixed-size input signals

-Upper limit of size |
+Upper limit of size on

 -

 Allow multirate processing, then the input and output data of the FIR decimator block have the same size.
 However, the sampling rate of the output data in times lower than the sampling rate of the input data.
 In this mode, the block examines the input matrix on how independent channels.
-The block thinns each column of the input signal in time, keeping the frame size constant, while the period of the output frame ( ) in times longer than the period of the input frame ( ).
+The block thinns each column of the input signal in time, keeping the frame size constant, while maintaining the period of the output frame. in times longer than the period of the input frame: .In this mode, the unit receives only fixed-size signals, and these signals can have an arbitrary frame size.

 In this mode, the unit receives only fixed-size signals, and these signals can have an arbitrary frame size.